-Now if you’re looking for a shorter California road trip, simply choose less towns on this list to stop at, or check out my California Big Sur road trip itinerary here!
+Now if you’re looking for a shorter California road trip, simply choose fewer towns on this list to stop at, or check out my California Big Sur road trip itinerary here!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!